petermg/TheOcularMigraineMCP/README.md

 * Change Headset Resolution.
 * Changing GPU and CPU levels.
 * Changing Fixed Foveated Rendering levels.
-* Creating custom resolution presets for games which can be selected to be *AUTOMATICALLY* applied to that application or game upon launching that application or game (like Quest Games Optimizer does).
+* Create custom resolution presets for games which can be selected to be *AUTOMATICALLY* applied to that application or game upon launching that application or game (like Quest Games Optimizer does).
 * Backing up games, which includes the APK, OBB files if any, and data files and folders located in /sdcard/Android/data/.
-* Game backups can be moved to your PC from which you can restore them using the included bat file in the backup folder.
+* Restore game backups after moving them to your PC by using the included bat file in the backup folder.
+* Restore game backups directly from the headset backup folder.
-* Modify Detailed Recording settings such as recording bitrate, resolution, frame rate, rendering area with the option to save them to a custom recording profile which can be loaded for recording different applications and games.
+* Modify detailed recording settings such as bitrate, resolution, frame rate, rendering area, recording eye, with the option to save them to a custom recording profile which can be loaded for recording different applications and games.
 * Invoke recording with STEREO AUDIO on the Quest 3!
 * Video Editing!
-Because the Quest notoriously has problems with out of sync audio in it's recordings, you can adjust the audio offset and speed/tempo (streching or compressiong the audio) and the start and end sections of your video for trimming.
+Because the Quest notoriously has problems with out of sync audio in it's recordings, you can adjust the audio offset and speed/tempo (streching or compressiong the audio) and the start and end trimming of your video.
 * Inject 3D metadata into your 3D recorded video making it ready to upload to YouTube.
 * Set redirect/shortcut apps to launch apps from UNKNOWN SOURCES via the main menu so you don't have to go into the UNKNOWN SOURCES section.
 * Set Start Up application, for example to launch a third party launcher upon reboot.
 On my Quest 3 I have my start up app set to Lightning Launcher.
 * KIOSK MODE: Set an application to be the only application that can be launched and PREVENT the user from EXITING that applicaiton.
 This mode is password protected.
 * Access Control Lists: Creat a black list or a white list.
 Enabling one list disables the other.
 * Web Server: for file sharing and uploading via http.
 You can select which folder you want to share over HTTP.
 You can also enable UPLOADING to your headset over HTTP.
-Both of these options are independent of the other.
+Both of these options are independent of each other.
 * and more...

 # Table Of Contents: